flytbase/flytsamples/AndroidApps/Shape Trace/hooks/README.md

 ## Testing

+Testing can be done with FlytSim and with FlytOS.
+To test the application with either of the two, please set the the mode in Shape.js file.
+Mode represents the testing environment.

+### With FlytSim
+For testing the application using FlytSim, please set the mode to 0.

+### With FlytOS
-For testing the application using FlytSim, please set the mode to 0 and for testing using FlytOS, please set the mode to 1.
+For testing the application using FlytOS, please set the mode to 1.
+To install DemoApp4 go to the link [here.](https://github.com/flytbase/flytsamples/tree/master/OnboardApps/cpp)

+To know more about Onboard APIs [click here.](http://docs.flytbase.com/docs/FlytAPI/OnboardAPIs.html)

 ## Installation